Doug Willis: Reception

 A writer for the BBC's official Neighbours website stated that Doug's most notable moment was "Having an affair with Jill Weir."
 Haywood commented that Doug was "the more likeable part" compared to Donovan's character, Al Simpson, in Home and Away.
 Monroe branded Doug "warm-hearted and friendly" and thought that he and Paul made "an odd couple in business".
 Wanda Jamrozick, writing for The Sydney Morning Herald, called Donovan's performance as Doug "a dominating presence".
 Barbara Toner from the newspaper criticised the actor's delivery of dialogue in scenes, stating that "no-one could make a three-word sentence last longer than Terence Donovan."
+Bill Ferguson of the East Kilbride News agreed with Toner, stating "Duuuug speaks with looong vowels through tissssue paper, wears a perpetual grin (must have a sore face) and has had a wee bit of playing away from home when he 'phoned from a convention hotel and, because Big Jim answered the 'phone, assumed there was some hanky panky between him and Duuuug's wife..."

 During her feature on Neighbours, Anna Pickard from The Guardian tried to choose the characters she would be most starstruck by if she met them.
 She said "It would have to be the Willis family.
 All of them.
 Pam, Doug, Adam, Gaby, Brad and Cody".
 Will Gore from MyDaily was excited that Doug was returning to Neighbours.
 He commented "The truck driving, vest wearing Aussie idol will be hitting our screens in April.
 As we can see from this startling picture, age has not withered him..."
 An Inside Soap columnist branded Doug a "Ramsay Street legend" and said "We're always pleased to see former neighbour Doug Willis back on Ramsay Street".